https://cms.carolinas-dash.org/wp-content/uploads/2025/07/FAQ-Hero.png.webp

 Source(s): https://www.boem.gov/sites/default/files/documents/renewable-energy/state-activities/Offshore%20Wind%20Activities%20and%20Marine%20Mammal%20Protection_1.pdf + https://www.fisheries.noaa.gov/topic/offshore-wind-energy/assessing-impacts-to-marine-life + https://osw.rutgers.edu/home/recent-whale-strandings/

-Wind turbines can cause bird and bat mortality, but the numbers are relatively small compared with other common threats.
+Additionally, while the impact of wind turbines may lead to bird and bat mortality, the numbers are relatively small compared with other common threats.
 For example, cats are estimated to kill 2.4 million birds per year, and collisions with glass buildings cause around 599 million bird deaths annually, while wind turbines account for approximately 234,000 bird deaths per year.
+From a broader perspective, climate change poses a significant threat, putting about two-thirds of North American bird species at increased risk of extinction.

 Wind turbines generate relatively little waste during operation.
 Most waste occurs at the end of their life, usually after 20–30 years, and includes components like blades, metal, and electronics.
 Many materials, such as steel and copper, can be easily recycled.
 Turbine blades, often made from composite materials like carbon fiber and fiberglass, are more challenging to recycle, but new programs and processes are emerging to repurpose or recycle them.
 According to the U.S. Department of Energy, 85–90% of a wind turbine consists of materials that can currently be commercially recycled.